TagStudioDev/TagStudio/STYLE.md

 -   If it wasn't mentioned above, then stick to [**PEP-8**](https://peps.python.org/pep-0008/)!

 ## QT
 As of writing this section, the QT part of the code base is quite unstructured and the View and Controller parts are completely intermixed[^1].
-This makes maintenance, fixes and general understanding of the code base quite challenging, because the interesting parts you are looking for are entangled in a bunch of repetetive UI setup code.
+This makes maintenance, fixes and general understanding of the code base quite challenging, because the interesting parts you are looking for are entangled in a bunch of repetitive UI setup code.
 To address this we are aiming to more strictly separate the view and controller aspects of the QT frontend.

 The general structure of the QT code base should look like this:
 ```